01011001010/ETH-Data-Science-Lab/MMR_fewer_shot/README.md

 The `timm` library contains a file incompatible with one other library of the specified version.
 Newer `timm` library versions are, however, incompatible with different libraries.
 Thus, we need to repair one small bug to make it compatible.
-The module `timm.models.layers.helpers located` in `.../timm/models/layers` needs to be exchanged with the helpers.py file from this repository.
+The module `timm.models.layers.helpers located` in `.../timm/models/layers` needs to be replaced with a modified [helpers.py](helpers.py) file.
 For Linux, the file will, probably, be located at `~/miniconda3/envs/MMR-env/lib/python3.9/site-packages/timm/models/layers`.

 #### Data Preparation For MMR Run